 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 The sun has dipped a certain amount below the horizon.
 The sky picks up a cool, crisp blue colour before it gets too dark or what we refer to as night.

-If it is a clear day it wouldn’t be unusual to also see some pink/red colour near the horizon line as well.
-It’s worth mentioning that a night sky is considerably darker and occurs after the blue hour and is very different.
+If it is a clear day, it wouldn’t be unusual to also see some pink/red colour near the horizon line as well.
+A night sky is darker and occurs after the blue hour and is very different.

 Exactly how long the blue hour lasts on any given day will vary depending on the season and where you are in the world.
-The good news is that there are a ton of websites and also apps that can give you this information on blue hour quickly and easily.
+The good news is that there are a ton of websites and apps that give you information on blue hour quickly and easily.

 Plan Your Blue Hour Photography Shoot

 The downside of blue hour photography is that you only have a short window to capture your images.
 So unless you are prepared, you may end up missing the shot you wanted to take.

 Once you know what you are going to be photographing, you can begin to plot a few shot locations on a map.
 Using Google Maps street view, you can check your location to ensure that your view isn’t going to be obstructed.

 You can also check that there is actually going to be somewhere for you to be able to take the photo from.
 It’s disappointing to go to a location only to find when you get there that it involves standing on train lines.

 You are not going to have time to travel vast distances, so keep your shot locations to a few around the same place.